* Q2 profit $0.71/ADS vs Wall Street view $0.37

 expected to reduce silicon costs by some 30 percent and to

-compete with U.S.-based First Solar Inc (
+compete with U.S.-based First Solar Inc (FSLR.O) on module

 costs next year.